reyestech/azure-kubernetes-hlab/README.md

 ## ✅ **Conclusion**

-This mini-homelab exemplifies a comprehensive Kubernetes deployment utilizing cost-effective cloud resources.
+This mini-homelab will exemplify a comprehensive Kubernetes deployment utilizing cost-effective cloud resources.
 The lab encompasses provisioning, storage, networking, observability, and autoscaling, thereby establishing a solid foundation for further exploration in both cloud and on-premises environments.

 **Next Enhancements**